Airless Spray Equipment

 Paint Thinning

-This table illustrates how a chart can be used to calculate the new volume solids of paint after adding a known quantity of thinners or solvent.
+This table illustrates how a chart can be used to calculate the new volume solids of a coating after adding a known quantity of thinners or solvent.

-1. It is generally not recommended to thin paint, as the paint should be delivered ready for use.
+1. It is generally not recommended to thin a coating, as the coating should be delivered ready for use.

 2. It is, however, common to find applicators adding thinners without reason, which can cause several problems for both the applicator and the product.